Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 Being that St Pete has a heavy influence of art from local artists, the street art in downtown St Petersburg is prevalent and murals can be found on just about every street and street corner.

-If you only have 2 days in St Petersburg the best way to find all of the best pieces is to go on this mural biking tour which lasts 3.5 hours.
-It starts on the west side of downtown where you will leisurely make your way east past 30 different murals.
+You can walk or drive yourself through town but if you only have 2 days in St Petersburg the best way to find all of the best pieces is to go on this mural e-biking tour which lasts 3.5 hours.
+This is the same tour I did with the company Bay E Bikes and I can’t say enough good things about them!

 If your 48 hours in St Petersburg fall over the weekend you will not want to miss out on the Saturday Morning Market which is made up of over 125 vendors selling all different types of foods, produce, flowers and plants, and homemade jewelry and art.